growthbook/growthbook/packages/sdk-js/README.md

 };
 ```

-Note: If tracking from within the user context, you are responsible for de-duping calls (e.g. if you check the same feature flag in 5 different places during a request).
-When tracking with a global callback, de-duping is handled internally.
+Note: No de-duping is performed.
+If you evaluate the same feature 5 times in your code, the `trackingCallback` will be called 5 times.

 ## Loading Features